AY2526S1-CS2103-F10-1/tp/docs/UserGuide.md

     * Hyphens (-)
 * For labels, inside of it the constraints are:
     * It cannot be made up of only spaces and/or hyphens only.
-* For `OTHER_NUMBER`, it can contain other contacts' main numbers but not the main number of the added contact.

 **Rules for `TAG`**
 * A person can have any number of tags (including 0) and only alphanumeric characters are allowed.